majgis/ngify/README.md

     require('angularTemplate.html')

-The output bundle will contain the following:
+The output bundle will contain a minified version of the following:

     angular.module("{{moduleName}}")